-All local government units that have a project or projects listed or eligible for listing on the FFY2005 Priority List were required to commit to one of the following schedules by the appropriate date to be considered for FFY2005 funding.
+All local government units that have a project or projects listed or eligible for listing on the FFY2005 Priority List are required to commit to one of the following schedule by the appropriate date to be considered for FFY2005 funding.
 The commitment is made in writing to the Assistant Director, Municipal Finance and Construction Element (MF&CE) with a copy to the Executive Director, New Jersey Environmental Infrastructure Trust.
-Prior to the submission of a commitment letter, all applicants are encouraged to attend a pre-planning meeting with the Municipal Finance and Construction Element representatives.
+Prior to the submission of a commitment letter, all applicants are encouraged to attend a pre-planning meeting with the appropriate area within the Municipal Finance and Construction Element.